aglabx/masters-course-2024-genome-bioinformatics/homeworks/hw1a.md

 #### Instructions:
 1. **Installation:**
-   - **Objective:** Install RepeatModeler and understand its dependencies and relationship with other bioinformatics tools.
+   - **Objective:** Install RepeatModeler and understand its dependencies and relationship with other bioinformatics tools with conda package manager.
-   - **Installing RepeatModeler:**
-     - Document the process of installing RepeatModeler, including resolving any dependencies.
-Note any software it interacts with, such as RepeatMasker and the sequence alignment tools it requires (e.g., BLAST, RMBlast).
-   - **Dependencies and Configuration:**
-     - List and describe the purpose of each dependency.
-Explain any configuration steps needed to ensure RepeatModeler can communicate with these tools.

 2. **Running RepeatModeler:**
    - **Objective:** Execute RepeatModeler to build a de novo library of repeat families from your genomic data.